a-hansen/aon/README.md

 as property sheets.

 #### Stream Friendly
-Some binary formats encode object and array lengths at the start of the structure.
-This makes it too difficult, for example, to write 48K of query results before terminating a message.
+Some formats encode object and array lengths at the start of the structure.
+It can make parsing more efficient, but streaming very difficult.

+#### Java Friendly
+All data bytes are supported by Java.
+For example, it isn't possible to have a string or byte array whose length is specified as an unsigned 32 bit int.

 Comparing Formats
 -----------------